 The valve is similar to an air (or gas) compressor valve.
-It is a face type poppet with multiple concentric grooves.
-The moving metering plate is spring loaded (and pressure loaded) against the lower stop & metering plate and is pulled off the lower stop & metering plate by the E-core solenoid assembly.
-When the plates are separated, gas flows from the grooves in the moving metering plate to the grooves in the lower stop & metering plate (View A).
-When the moving metering plate and the lower stop & metering plate are in contact, gas cannot pass from the grooves in the moving metering plate to the grooves in the lower stop & metering plate (View B).
+It is a face-type poppet with multiple concentric grooves.
+The moving metering plate is spring-loaded and pressure-loaded against the lower stop/metering plate and is pulled off the lower stop by the force generated on the attached armature by the E-core solenoid.
+When the plates are separated, gas flows from the grooves in the moving metering plate to the grooves in the lower stop/metering plate.
+When the moving metering plate and the lower stop/metering plate are in contact, gas cannot pass from the grooves in the moving metering plate to the grooves in the lower stop/metering plate.

 The groove edges are the metering edges.
-Overlapped, flat lapped sealing surfaces, spring loading, and pressure imbalance across the moving metering plate provide excellent sealing while the valve is closed.
+Overlapped, flat-lapped sealing surfaces, spring loading, and pressure imbalance across the moving metering plate provide excellent sealing while the valve is closed.

-An array of springs, combined with pressure imbalance across the moving metering plate, rapidly close the valve once the E-core is de-energized.
-The same array of springs center the moving plate relative to the lower stop & metering plate.
+An array of springs, combined with pressure imbalance across the moving metering plate, rapidly closes the valve once the E-core is de-energized.
+The same array of springs centers the moving plate relative to the lower stop/metering plate.
 This centering technique eliminates sliding (wearing) motion.